How to Apply | FAQs | Grant-writing Advice | Apply

 - Eastern Effects will award 30 days of lighting and grip equipment to one feature-length film.

-- Eastern Effects is film production rental house based in Brooklyn.
+- Eastern Effects is a film production rental house based in Brooklyn.
 Since 1999, Eastern Effects has been providing Lighting & Grip Equipment Rentals for Independent Feature Films, Television Productions, Corporate & Industrial Videos, Student Filmmakers, and Live Broadcast.

 Edgeworx Post-Production Grant